jpfulton/blog/content/blog/2023-07-21-azure-personal-network-replace-vpn/index.md

 #### Create a DNS Entry for the Server Public IP

+Using the Azure portal, we can associate a domain name with the public IP address used by the VPN server.
+These DNS names come in the form of `*.region.cloudapp.azure.com`.
+Following creation of a DNS label for the public IP, we can easily create a `CNAME` record to point to it from a custom domain and use this in our client configuration file.

+To create a DNS label, navigate to the public IP resource and select **Settings** > **Configuration** to set the DNS label.

 #### Configure the Local Server Firewall

+The local firewall needs to be updated to both allow incoming traffic on the OpenVPN UDP port and to masquerade traffic coming from the tunnel into the virtual network.

+Enable incoming traffic to the OpenVPN daemon with the following commands.

 ```bash {outputLines: 3-8}
 sudo ufw allow proto udp from 0.0.0.0/0 to any port 1194